Franco Brienza

 Franco Brienza ([ˈfraŋko briˈɛntsa]; born 19 March 1979) is an Italian former professional footballer who played as a forward or attacking midfielder.
 Throughout his career, he played for several Italian clubs, but is mainly known for his time with Palermo.
 At international level, he briefly represented Italy at senior level, making two appearances for his country in 2005.

-He is currently active as a player for amateur Eccellenza club Ischia.

 Club career

 Early career

-Born in Cantù but grown in Ischia, he began his footballing career with local club Campagnano, before moving to Florence at the age of 15 to play for Isolotto.
-In 1997–98 he joined Serie B club Foggia and stayed when the team relegated to Serie C1 in 1998 and to Serie C2 in 1999.
+Born in Cantù but growing up in Ischia, Brienza began his footballing career with local club Campagnano, before moving to Florence at the age of 15 to play for Isolotto.
+In 1997–98 he joined Serie B club Foggia and stayed when the team was relegated to Serie C1 in 1998 and to Serie C2 in 1999.

 Palermo

 Under Sensi

 In 2000, he was signed by A.S.
 Roma along with teammates Attilio Nicodemo and Giuseppe Di Masi, which cost Roma 100 million Italian lire for Brienza (€51,646).
 Roma loaned out Brienza and Nicodemo along with Roma youth products Daniele De Vezze and Luca Ferri to sister club Palermo, which Roma president Franco Sensi had acquired in March 2000.
 Brienza helped his club to win the league and achieve promotion to Serie B in 2001.

 On 30 June 2002, he permanently joined Palermo in a co-ownership deal for €5.5 million, as part of the deal to sign Davide Bombardini, priced €11 million.